 Here’s our lifestyle – we feed a family of five, typically eat out one night per week, and used to travel 3-5 times per year.
-We eat mostly organic, eat a lot of gluten-free (but not all), eat meat, and our two kids go to daycare four days per week and our oldest is in school.
+We eat mostly organic, eat a lot of gluten-free (but not all), eat meat, and our two younger kids go to daycare four days per week and our oldest is in school.
 That means we don’t need to accommodate for lunches and snacks throughout those four days for the kiddos.

 The only thing that has changed since we started budgeting a couple of years ago is starting to buy more gluten-free food.
 Besides that, we’ve still maintained the same lifestyle and have been able to save at least $6,000 per year.

-However, no matter what your lifestyle is, I’m still confident with the tips we’re about to share with you today will help you spend a lot less than what you are now on your grocery bill.
+However, no matter what your lifestyle is, I’m still confident that the tips we’re about to share with you today will help you spend a lot less than what you are now on your grocery bill.

 Create Specific Meal Plans & Buy Only What You Need

 When we talked about what we did in 2018 and how we cut our grocery bill in half, the biggest thing we did was online grocery delivery.
 We started doing online grocery delivery for convenience, but in the end, it helped make us meal plan and buy only the food we needed.

 A handful of months ago, however, our grocery delivery company now said you had to be home to get the order.
 Since convenience is why we started it in the first place, that kind of defeated the purpose.
 The biggest reason we started the delivery service was for convenience and to save on time, not money.
 Money and budgeting just happened to be the organic outcome, which was a pleasant surprise!